stayallive/laravel-passport-memoized/README.md

 ## Why a package?

 And not a PR to [Laravel Passport](https://github.com/laravel/passport)?
-This was [attempted](https://github.com/laravel/passport/pull/1433) in the past but it was decided to not be changed so this package was created as an alternative.
+This was [attempted](https://github.com/laravel/passport/pull/1433) (although not a perfect solution yet) in the past but it was decided to not be changed so this package was created as an alternative.
+See also [this](https://github.com/laravel/passport/issues/382) pinned issue for more information and [another package](https://github.com/overtrue/laravel-passport-cache-token) if you are looking for an alternative solution.

 ## Installation